Cookies help us deliver our services.

 How to Get To Yokohama:

-• Yokohama is around 30 minutes from the centre of Tokyo on the Ueno-Tokyo metro line or the Yokosuka metro line.
+• By train: Yokohama Station is around 30 minutes from the centre of Tokyo on the Ueno-Tokyo metro line or the Yokosuka metro line.
 Both lines are covered by the Japan Rail Pass.

 Atami is an onsen town located at the top of the beautiful Izu Peninsula.
 Built into the steep slopes that descend down to Sagami Bay, Atami is famous for the huge fireworks festival that takes place several times a year.